Sharp variance estimator and causal bootstrap in stratified randomized experiments: Introduction

-Our first contribution is the proposal of a sharp variance estimator for the weighted difference-in-means in stratified randomized experiments and the establishment of its theoretical properties.
-We construct the sharp variance estimator by applying \citet{aronow2014}'s sharp variance estimator within each stratum.
+Our first contribution is the proposal of a sharp variance estimator for the weighted difference-in-means in stratified randomized experiments, along with the establishment of its theoretical properties.
+We construct the sharp variance estimator applying the sharp variance estimator introduced by \citet{aronow2014} within each stratum.
 While the methodological extension is straightforward, handling stratified randomized experiments with both small and large strata poses a theoretical challenge.
-We establish the formal theoretical results for the proposed sharp variance estimator in stratified randomized experiments, allowing either the number or size of strata to tend to infinity.
-The key technical difference between our work and the existing literature is that we derive a concentration inequality for the stratum-size-weighted empirical distribution function by leveraging a fundamental inequality for sampling without replacement \citep{bobkov2004}.
-We then prove a Glivenko--Cantelli type theorem in stratified randomized experiments to determine the convergence rate for the supremum of the difference between the empirical and population distribution functions.
-With the proposed sharp variance estimator, we construct the asymptotically narrowest valid Wald-type confidence interval for the ATE in stratified randomized experiments.
+We establish the formal theoretical results for the proposed sharp variance estimator, allowing either the number or size of strata to tend to infinity.
+The key technical difference between our work and the existing literature is the derivation of a concentration inequality for the stratum-size-weighted empirical distribution function, utilizing a fundamental inequality for sampling without replacement \citep{bobkov2004}.
+We then prove a Glivenko--Cantelli type theorem for stratified randomized experiments, determining the convergence rate for the supremum of the difference between the empirical and population distribution functions.
+Using the proposed sharp variance estimator, we construct the asymptotically narrowest valid Wald-type confidence interval for the average treatment effect (ATE) in these experiments.